CodecoolGlobal/mastering-git-workshop-template/README.md

 # Mastering GIT Workshop

-You will learn in this workshop of
+You will learn in this workshop:

 - How to create and work in a separate branch in GIT.
-- How can you update your feature branch with the changes from other branch?
+- How you can update your feature branch with the changes from other branch.
-- How can you resolve merge conflicts during updates?
+- How you can resolve merge conflicts during updates.

 ## Prepare the repo